-If you have purchased a vehicle in the recent years you may be familiar with a feature that automates your vehicles headlights, these are your daytime running lights.
-Daytime running lights are essentially what their name implies, lights the are enabled during the daytime.
-The purpose of this is to allow for more visibility when driving your car during daytime hours and have a seamless transfer into nighttime lights once the sun sets low enough.
+If you have purchased a vehicle in the recent years you may be familiar with a feature that automates your vehicle’s headlights, these are your daytime running lights.
+Daytime running lights are essentially what their name implies, lights that are enabled during the daytime.
+Unlike high beams, the purpose of this is to allow for more visibility when driving your car during cleardaytime hours and have a seamless transfer into nighttime lights once the sun sets low enough.
 But there are some that don’t agree with daytime running lights and see them as more of an annoyance than just an added feature.

 What are Daytime Running Lights

 Though it may seem to be a simple cut and dry, there is a fair amount that goes into daytime running lights that allow for the system to work.
 Essentially, daytime running lights are your low beam headlights that are illuminated during the daytime hours.
 This is done by your vehicles computer that is connected to an external ambient light sensor.
 The ambient light sensor is used to determine the amount of sunlight in any given area and connected with the computer to change settings based on the amount of light.
 This is a common sensor included in a number of newer electronic products such as Laptops and Smartphones that adjust brightness depending on how sunlit of an area you are in.
 This is essentially the same thing your vehicle is doing when enabling the daytime running lights.

 These lights are normally ran at a lower powered setting as to not be too much of an interference to others on the road.
 These lights, primarily comprised of low-powered LED daytime running lights, are either fashioned as an led light itself or an array of lights.
 These lights can also take the form of LED fog lamps or special external lights.

 Since their mainstream incorporation a few years ago daytime running lights have been included on every new vehicle.
 Which could take the form of any of the listed light arrays above.